MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/sensitivity-labels.md

 ## Turn on sensitivity labels

 Sensitivity labels are only available when the Enhanced Collaboration Experience is turned on.
-For more information, see [Install and set up Microsoft Teams integration](teams-install-app.md).
+For more information, see [Enable linking of Dynamics 365 records to Teams channels](enable-record-linking.md).

 > [!NOTE]
   > If you are still using the group classification labels instead of sensitivity labels, turning on this option will let you use the classification labels in Teams.